Demgohearword

-Peter Palmer (born May 18, 1993) popularly known as Demgohearword is a Nigerian comedian.
-He is an activist, social media influencer and entrepreneur.
+Peter Palmer (born May 18, 1993) popularly known as Demgohearword is a Nigerian businessman and social media influencer.

 Biography

 Early life and education

-Peter was born in Ethiope East Orerokpe, Delta State, Nigeria where he grew up with his family.
+Peter was born in Okpara Island, Ethiope East Local Government Area of Delta State, Nigeria, where he spent his early years.
 He is the thirteenth child in a family of sixteen children.

-In 1997, he attended Petiwas Nursery and Primary School in PTI Effurun Delta state.
-Pushing forward on his educational background, he moved to Our Lady of Mercy Secondary School Orerokpe and graduated from First Baptist Secondary school.
-Peter received his pre-degree from Delta State University, Abraka and later attended Houdegbe North America University Benin, where he earned a BSc degree in Political science.
+Palmer began his primary education at Petiwas Nursery and Primary School, Effurun, Delta state.
+He latter attended Our Lady of Mercy Secondary School, Orerokpe, and completed his secondary education at First Baptist Secondary school.
+He subsequently enrolled in the pre-degree programme at Delta State University, Abraka, before continue his higher education at Houdegbe North America University Benin, where he earned a (B.Sc.) degree in Political science.

 Career

-In 2017, Peter was the Head of Administration at Integrity Engineering and Contracting Company (IECC) in Oman.
+Palmer began his professional career in administration and corporate operations.
+2017, he served as head of administration at Integrity Engineering and Contracting Company (IECC) in the sultanate of Oman.